RetroReversing/retroReversing/pages/psp/SnSystemsProDGforPSP.md

 ## What was contained in the SDK?
 The SDK contained the SN Systems Compilers (SNC C/C++) which were optimised specifically for the handheld's cpu architecture, allowing faster assembly code to be generated compared to Sony's standard SDK.

+The SDK contained a few main parts:
+* ProDG Tuner
+* Target Manager
+* Proview

+### ProDG Tuner
 The SDK also contained the ProDG Tuner (Tuner-LE) which was used to for game optimization by visualising code and providing information about where the main bottlenecks are [^2].

+### Target Manager
 Similar to the ProDG SDKs for other consoles this SDK included the **Target Manager** which allowed shared usage of multiple PSP development Kits via the internal network.

+### Proview (Proview-LE)
+Proview is an optional part of the SDK tailored to artists, this allows them to test how their assets look and run on the PSP hardware without having to create a new build of the game.
+This can be run through the previously discussed Target Manager meaning any artist PC could connect to it similar to a shared network printer.

 ## What are the known versions of the SDK?
 So far we only know of one versions to exist: